DarkMode25000/UseWisely/README.md

 # UseWisely
-The index.html page is a landing page which redirects you to your desired login page.
+The "index.html page" is a landing page which redirects you to your desired login page.

 This repository offers you the login page of: